ExpressGateway/express-gateway.io/docs/roadmap.md

 The Express Gateway roadmap consists of three parts:
 1. features request and feedback in [Express Gateway Feathub](https://feathub.com/ExpressGateway/express-gateway)
 2. this document that captures all features under considered at the epic level
-3. the [Waffle.io task board](https://waffle.io/ExpressGateway/express-gateway) that the Express Gateway contributors use to prioritize feature for the next release
+3. the [GitHub project](https://github.com/orgs/ExpressGateway/projects/1) that the Express Gateway contributors use to prioritize feature for the next release

 ## Timeframes
 The timeframes for consideration to implement new features